 The area of analysis includes from the point of the MMWD connection at the Tourist Club, Mt.
-Tamalpais State Park land west of the Tourist club, and from the existing tank site above the historic Superintendent's Residence to the southern end of the monument.
+Tamalpais State Park land west of the Tourist club, and from the existing tank site above the historic and former Superintendent's Residence (Building No. 1) to the southern end of the monument.
 Although the total project area is approximately 32 acres, actual ground disturbance from construction activities and staging would be approximately 2 acres (see Project Area maps in Figures 1 and 2 below).